 Don’t keep all your eggs in one basket.
 You’ve heard this before.
 In fact, it’s probably the most boring part of any article or self-help video on investing.
 But, Harry Markowitz listed this as the best advice he could ever give about money, over any of his other tips on money.
 That must mean it’s worth listening to.

 The reason investing pros beat this suggestion like a dead horse is because it is a great way to reduce the amount of risk you’re taking with investments.
 If you invest in 10 different firms, the odds that all of them bust is much lower than the odds that one firm busts, no matter how great you think the company is.

-When you invest, you should do so in portfolios, or collections of investments into different companies.
+When you invest, you should do so in portfolios or collections of investments in different companies.
 But, how?